Set Up an Existing User’s Details in GAT Flow #

 Last, after sending, the Security Officer has to approve the request.
 They will receive an email that will lead them to the approval page.

-Note: If the pre-approval option is enabled for the workflow requester, an email is not being sent to Security Officer.
-The workflow creator can confirm the preapproval option to run the workflow right away.Â
+Note: If the pre-approval option is enabled for the workflow requester, an email is not sent to the Security Officer.
+The workflow creator can confirm the preapproval option to run the workflow right away.

 Result #